Stop and Search

 To learn more about your rights and police powers, visit the Police powers to stop and search: your rights page on GOV.UK.

-You do not have to give your name, address or date of birth to the police if you're stopped and searched, unless you are being reported for an offence.
+You do not have to give your name, address or date of birth to the police if you are stopped and searched, unless you are being reported for an offence.

 You may be asked to describe your ethnic origin.
 You do not have to give this information, but we ask the question so we can monitor the stopping of ethnic minorities and encourage police accountability.

-The Community Trigger ensures we work together to try and resolve complaints or concerns.
+The Community Trigger ensures we work together to try to resolve complaints or concerns.